 In order to answer the opening question, we need to expand the common idea of copywriting: fashion doesn’t usually give us the chance to just “write an ad”.
 Which makes sense: rational messages are of little use in communicating such a visual product.

 And yet, a copywriter will be needed, as long as we look at copywriting from a broader point of view.
-Not just the ad, but the words and concepts than can help the brand stand out.
+Not just the ad, but the words and concepts that can help the brand stand out.

 Hidden words: fashion narratives